Rokeby to Noojee Trail

 • Tourism and economic development opportunities

-Stage one of the project will commence in 2024, with $3 million in funding secured by Council through the Victorian Governments Regional Tourism Investment Fund (RTIF)
+Stage one of the project commenced in July 2024, with $3 million in funding secured by Council through the Victorian Governments Regional Tourism Investment Fund (RTIF)

-In addition to the $3 million secured through RTIF, Council has allocated $1 million towards the project as part of its 2022/23 Capital Works Program.
+In addition to the $3 million secured through RTIF, Council allocated $1 million towards the project as part of its Capital Works Program.

 The scope of works included within stage one of the project are:

-• Upgrades to the existing section of the trail between Rokeby and Crossover (mid 2024)
+• Upgrades to the existing section of the trail between Rokeby and Crossover (completed)

 • Detailed designs and preconstruction work for the extension of the trail to Noojee. (ongoing)